On the Provable Performance Guarantee of Efficient Reasoning Models: Theoretical Analysis

 \end{assumption} As discussed in Remark~\ref{remark:importance_sampling}, we can build the UCB $\widehat L_u(\alpha)$ for $\mathbb{E} L(u)$ in two main ways: using the central limit theorem, or using bounds like Hoeffding's or Bernstein's inequality \citep{bentkus2004hoeffdings, hoeffding1994probability, waudby-smith2021confidence, waudby-smith2024estimating}, which may provide better guarantees for smaller sample sizes.
 We prove the validity of the CLT-based method in Appendix~\ref {sec:clt_ucb_validity}.
-The risk function $R(u)$ is naturally non-decreasing with $u$.
+The risk function $R(u)$ is non-decreasing with $u$ by construction.
 As $u$ increases, the condition $U(x) \ge u$ becomes harder to satisfy, so we defer to the expert less often.
-Then, reducing deference to the expert can only increase the total risk under Assumption~\ref{assump:validity}.
-We gather the above assumptions and the monotonicity, and provide the PAC guarantee of our proposed method: \begin{theorem}[PAC guarantee] Let $\hat{u}$ be the threshold selected by the PAC reasoning algorithm (Algorithm~\ref{alg:pac_reasoning}).
+Then, because $\ell(y,y)=0$ and $\ell\ge 0$, reducing deference to the expert can only increase the total risk.
+We combine UCB validity and this monotonicity, and provide the PAC guarantee of our proposed method: \begin{theorem}[PAC guarantee] Let $\hat{u}$ be the threshold selected by the PAC reasoning algorithm (Algorithm~\ref{alg:pac_reasoning}).
 If calibration set and test set are i.i.d.\ and Assumption~\ref{assump:validity} holds, then the composite model $\hat{f}$ constructed by Algorithm~\ref{alg:pac_reasoning} satisfies the $(\epsilon, \alpha)$-PAC guarantee, i.e.,